AdobeDocs/analytics.en/help/technotes/ga-to-aa/reports/realtime-reports.md

 ## Real-time Events

 Real-time events tells you which events are happening the most on your site.
-Custom events can be used as metrics alongside any dimension.
-However, the differences in how events are handled between platforms prevents an aggregated view of all events in real-time.
+In Google Analytics, an event captures the number of times a specific action (generally an action that is unrelated to a page view) has occurred.
+GA events are sent with a Category, Label, and Action.
+In Adobe Analytics, custom events are metrics that are given friendly names in the admin console and can be analyzed alongside any dimension.
+If you are looking for a dimension in Adobe Analytics that is similar to Google Analytics events, consider applying the Custom Link dimension, which is often used as a catch-all for collecting data that is unrelated to page views (in addition to Exit Links - for Exits - and Download Links - for Downloads).

 > [!NOTE] When using custom events in real-time reports, the dimension value must be defined in the same hit as the custom event.
 For example, if viewing a 'Registrations' custom event for the 'Referring Domain' dimension, no data would be returned without additional implementation.
 Since referring domain only appears on the first hit, and a custom event would typically appear later in the visit, the data cannot be associated in real-time reports.
 This data is available using Analysis Workspace using standard processing latency, which is typically 30-90 minutes.

 ## Real-time Conversions

 Real-time conversions present data differently between platforms.
-Goals (Targets in Adobe Analytics) are not available, however you can see tracking code and campaign performance in real-time.
+Goals in Google Analytics are akin to metrics and success events in Adobe Analytics.
+You can use most metrics in Adobe Analytics (both custom metrics like success events and standard metrics like revenue) in Real Time Reports.
+Similar to Google Analytics, you can also apply dimensions like product name, tracking code, and campaign performance in real-time reports.

 1. Click [!UICONTROL Configure] near the real-time report's title.
 2. Under one of the real-time report slots: